top of page

 Who We Are

-A lifetime student of writing, JustWrite founder Simon Davidson has authored three newspaper columns, hundreds of legal memoranda, and thousands of business communications.
-From two decades in Big Law defending corporations in investigations and litigation, he gained a first-hand view of the consequences words can have.
-Simon then joined a Fortune 250 company to advise on risk, compliance, strategy, and writing.
+JustWrite founder Simon Davidson has authored three newspaper columns, hundreds of legal memoranda, and thousands of business communications.
+In addition to professional writing, Simon spent two decades in Big Law defending corporations in investigations and litigation, gaining a first-hand view of the consequences words can have.
+Simon then joined a Fortune 300 company to advise on risk, compliance, strategy, and writing.
 He is the former chair of the Criminal Law Section of the Virginia Bar Association, and for nearly a decade wrote the nation's only column on government ethics: A Question of Ethics, in Roll Call.

 bottom of page